 - authority (n.)

 - c.
 1200, autorite, auctorite "authoritative passage or statement, book or quotation that settles an argument, passage from Scripture," from Old French autorité, auctorité "authority, prestige, right, permission, dignity, gravity; the Scriptures" (12c.; Modern French autorité), from Latin auctoritatem (nominative auctoritas) "invention, advice, opinion, influence, command," from auctor "master, leader, author" (see author (n.)).
-Usually spelled with a -c- in English before 16c., when the letter was dropped in imitation of French.
+Usually spelled with a -c- in English before 16c., when the letter was dropped in imitation of French, then with a -th-, probably by influence of authentic.

 From c.
 1300 in the general sense "legal validity," also "authoritative book; authoritative doctrine" (opposed to reason or experience); "author whose statements are regarded as correct."
-From mid-14c. as "right to rule or command, power to enforce obedience."
-In Middle English also "value, good reputation; power to convince people, capacity for inspiring trust."
+From mid-14c. as "right to rule or command, power to enforce obedience, power or right to command or act."
+In Middle English also "power derived from good reputation; power to convince people, capacity for inspiring trust."
 From c.
 1400 as "official sanction, authorization."
-Meaning "people in authority" is from 1610s; Authorities "those in charge, those with police powers" is recorded from mid-19c.
+Meaning "persons in authority" is from 1610s; Authorities "those in charge, those with police powers" is recorded from mid-19c.